mtl Movie Reviews by The Dove Foundation

 Director: Jesse Low

-Violence: Satan shoves Jesus in one scene and hits him with a stick in another; a nail is driven in Jesus' hand, although no blood is visible.
+Violence: Satan shoves Jesus in one scene and hits him with a stick in another; a nail is driven in Jesus's hand, but it is more implied than graphic; brief bullying

 Limited Theatrical Release - "40 Nights" is the first of the "Quest Trilogy," which features themes of sacrifice and faith.
 These films focus on lesser-known events from the biblical age.
-The first film examines the pre-ministry life of Jesus (DJ Perry), starting with his baptism with John the Baptist (Terry Jernigan).
-From there, Jesus embarks on his self-exploration journey into the wilderness for 40 nights.
-The Devil tempts Jesus three times in various forms.
+The first film examines the pre-ministry life of Jesus (DJ Perry), starting with his baptism by John the Baptist (Terry Jernigan).
+From there, Jesus embarks on his self-exploration journey into the wilderness for 40 nights, where the Devil tempts Jesus three times in various forms.
 Audiences will be treated to a stronger portrayal of Jesus that offers glimpses into his childhood and family upbringing.
 This film portrays Jesus as a person who invokes empathy and sheds light on the true magnitude of his sacrifice for mankind.

 ← Back to Movie Listings | © The Dove Foundation – All Rights Reserved